Checkpoint 2: Overview

 - Visual markup (where appropriate) highlighting key areas of the photos, matched to color-coded bullets in the text

-Keep in mind that your final guide may have a global audience, so you shouldn’t rely on the text alone to communicate key information.
-Ideally, your readers should be able to complete the guide using only the photos, or only the text.
+Keep in mind that your final guide will have a global audience, so you shouldn’t rely on the text alone to communicate key information.
+Your readers should be able to complete the guide using only the photos, or only the text.
 Both the written and visual portions of your guide should work together, yet be able to stand on their own.

 While Working On Your Guide